Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 > “Dual-GPU optimization rabbit hole”
 Dual-GPU Lossless Scaling is rarely worth the effort.

-It's more hassle than it's work.
+It's more hassle than it's worth.
 Minimal performance boost, doesn't work on many games, or is a hassle to get it to work.
 I speak as someone with expereince, don't bother with Dual-GPU LSFG.
 Just save up $, and upgrade your main GPU and other components.